RenardtheWolfdog/Grayhound/README.md

 1. Update Bloatware DB: The first step is to populate your database.
 Go to the "Update Bloatware DB" section, select your country and OS, and click "Generate Queries".
 Review the AI-generated queries and confirm to start the web crawling and analysis process.
 This may take several minutes.

 2. View & Ignore DB: You can view all identified bloatware in the "View & Ignore DB" section.
 If there's a program you trust, you can mark it to be ignored in future scans.
+Additionally, you can manually add programs you consider bloatware by entering their names.
+To prevent misuse (e.g., entering critical system components like "SYSTEM32"), all user-submitted entries are validated through internal logic and LLM-based RAG (Retrieval-Augmented Generation) verification before being accepted.

 3. Scan & Clean PC: Go to "Scan & Clean PC" to analyze your system.
 Review the list of found threats and select the ones you wish to remove.
 After cleaning, an AI-generated report will summarize the actions taken.